Prepare for Recovery: What to Know When Entering Rehab Centers

 Over 21 million Americans had some sort of substance abuse disorder in 2014.
 To put that in perspective, that’s roughly 7% of the country’s population.
-To deal with this crisis, more than 14,000 rehab facilities of some kind exist across the US.
+To deal with this crisis, more than 14,000 rehab centers of some kind exist across the US.

-You may have seen TV shows about drug addiction and people entering a rehab center, but how accurate are they?
+You may have seen TV shows about drug addiction and people entering rehab centers, but how accurate are they?
 What’s it like to go into a rehab center?
 Is there anything you should expect?
 We’ll do our best to answer all of these question and more in the paragraphs below.

 Before you go to rehab, you’re going to need to let people know that you’ll be gone for a while.
 You don’t necessarily need to tell them where you’re going if you’re not comfortable with it, but they’ll need to know you’ll be gone.
 The good news is that you can’t be fired for medical absences lasting less than 12 weeks, so your boss should at least know that much.

 Also, if you live alone or have children, make sure somebody will be taking care of them and the house.
 Given that you’ll be away for a few months, a close family member will probably be the best choice.

 You will need to tell family members and close friends where you’re going, because the process will be easier if they’re able to contact you.
 Most rehab centers have visiting hours, so, if nothing else, you should be able to talk to your loved ones a few times per week.